angular/angular/aio/content/guide/angular-package-format.md

 ## `package.json`

-Besides defining the package to NPM, the primary `package.json` performs several important functions:
+The primary `package.json` contains important package metadata, including the following:

-* It declares the package to be in EcmaScript Module (ESM) format, using `.mjs` files.
+* It [declares](#esm-declaration) the package to be in EcmaScript Module (ESM) format.
-* It contains an `"exports"` field which defines the available source code formats of all entrypoints.
+* It contains an [`"exports"` field](#exports) which defines the available source code formats of all entrypoints.
-* It contains keys which define the available source code formats of the primary `@angular/core` entrypoint, for tools which do not understand `"exports"`.
+* It contains [keys](#legacy-resolution-keys) which define the available source code formats of the primary `@angular/core` entrypoint, for tools which do not understand `"exports"`.
 These keys are considered deprecated, and will be removed as the support for `"exports"` rolls out across the ecosystem.
-* It declares the side-effectfulness of the package.
+* It declares whether the package contains [side-effects](#side-effects).

 ### ESM declaration